-A common question about Google search results is “Why do Google search results vary even when using the same exact search words or phrase?”
+A common question about Google search results is “Why do Google search results look different” even when using the same exact search words or phrase?”
 Even when using the same computer, phone, or tablet?

 Many users, especially those not well-versed in Google’s mysterious and ever-changing search algorithm, may attribute this to simple error.
 However, these changes are actually quite intentional.